codepath/android_guides/Google-Maps-Fragment-Guide.md

 Use this checklist for troubleshooting below:

-* **Trouble launching Genymotion?**
+**Trouble launching Genymotion?**

  * Did you install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) first.
 Run VirtualBox to ensure that it was installed correctly.
  * Did you properly move Genymotion into the Applications folder?
-   * Launch VirtualBox, verify the emulator is listed and ensure it is **powered off**
+ * Launch VirtualBox, then verify the emulator is listed and ensure it is in a **powered off** state
-   * Open Genymotion app and verify the emulator is listed there
+ * Open Genymotion app and verify the emulator is listed there and no errors are shown
-   * Restart Eclipse and try to launch the emulator again
+ * Restart Eclipse and try to launch the emulator again through eclipse plugin
-   * Restart your computer and try to launch the emulator again
+ * Restart your computer and try to launch the emulator again through eclipse plugin

-* **Trouble seeing the map in the demo app?**
+**Trouble seeing the map in the demo app?**

-   * Did you enter the API Key into the `AndroidManifest.xml` as explained in the demo setup?
+ * Did you enter the correct API Key into the `AndroidManifest.xml` as explained in the map demo setup?
-   * Did you enable "Google Maps Android API v2" toggle switch on the Google API Console under "APIs & Auth"?
+ * Did you enable the "Google Maps Android API v2" toggle switch on the Google API Console under "APIs & Auth" tab?
-   * Did you enable GPS location and set a location on the emulator?
+ * Did you enable GPS location for the emulator and set a location by going to the map?
  * Did you download the latest [Google Play Services APK](http://goo.im/gapps/gapps-jb-20130813-signed.zip) and install that onto your emulator?
 See the genymotion section steps 10-12.
-   * Did you try running Play services on your emulator and sign in with a Google account?
+ * Did you try running "Play Store" on your emulator and sign in with a Google account?
  * Uninstall the "Map Demo" from the emulator first, then re-install
  * Restart Eclipse and try to launch the app again
  * Restart your computer and try to launch the app again

+Hopefully with these troubleshooting steps you have gotten things working!

 ## References